Grid Wizard in Salesforce

 ### **First-Time Users**:&#x20;

-* Click the **Create New Grid** button at the bottom of the page.<br>
+* Click the **Add New** button at the bottom of the page, and choose Grid.<br>

 ### **Users with Existing Grids**:

-* Click **Create New Grid** at the top right.<br>
+* Click **Add New** at the top right, and choose Grid.<br>

 * Navigate to the **Grid Wizard** tab and create a new grid from there.<br>